 What is the Martin Building Project?

-An architectural gem in the heart of Denver’s Golden Triangle neighborhood, the museum’s North Building, renamed the Martin Building, is nearing its 50th birthday.
+An architectural gem in the heart of Denver’s Golden Triangle Creative District, the museum’s North Building, renamed the Martin Building, is nearing its 50th birthday.
 The vision for renovating the iconic downtown structure is to unify the museum campus to serve audiences reflective of our shared community; to illuminate collections; to highlight the museum’s exemplary education programs, and to deliver excellent programs in contemporary spaces.
-Scheduled to reopen in phases starting in 2020 and fully reopening at the end of 2021, the completed project will include the addition of a new welcome center, expanded public gallery spaces, flexible event spaces, and significant outdoor improvements.
+Scheduled to fully reopen by the end of 2021, the completed project will include the addition of a new welcome center, expanded public gallery spaces, flexible event spaces, and significant outdoor improvements and spaces.
 Updates to the Martin Building in this project will include critical safety and operations systems, replacing aging infrastructure and equipment to enable continued public service for the next 50 years.